 The one-set approach also has the advantage of saving time, which makes it easier to fit into an exercise routine.
-The Department of Health and Human Services recommends incorporating strength training exercises for all the major muscle groups into a fitness routine at least two times a week.
+The Department of Health and Human Services recommends including strength training exercises for all the major muscle groups into a fitness routine at least two times a week.

-During strength training, simply choose a weight that tires your muscles around the 12th to 15th repetition.
+During strength training, simply choose a weight or resistance heavy enough to tire your muscles after about 12 to 15 repetitions.
 As this becomes easier, gradually increase the amount of weight to keep doing 12 to 15 repetitions at a weight that tires your muscles.

 It's important to use proper technique to avoid injury.
 Also, take time to rest between each exercise to give your muscles time to recover.